hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 ### raw_pipe

 Using option `raw_pipe` will create a second gpspipe.
 This will allow to use `str2str -in tcpcli://rover:10002 -out file://log_%Y%m%d%h%M.ubx` which logs the data to file.
-Than it's possible to exctract data in a future process.
+Than it's possible to extract data in a future process.

 ### navpvt